SolidBench/SolidBench.js/README.md

 based on the given enhancement config (defaults to an empty config).

-Next, this Turtle file will be **fragmented** using [`rdf-dataset-fragmenter.js`](https://github.com/rubensworks/rdf-dataset-fragmenter.js) and the given fragmentation strategy config (defaults to a subject-based fragmentation).
+Next, this Turtle file will be **fragmented** using [`rdf-dataset-fragmenter.js`](https://github.com/rubensworks/rdf-dataset-fragmenter.js) and the given fragmentation strategy config (defaults to a [Solid-pod](https://solidproject.org/)-based fragmentation).
 This happens in two passes:

 1. Fragmenting of the main SNB dataset.